As infections rise, England braces for delay in reopenings

 “There will be a lot of couples who planned, hoped to do it, put a line through it, done it again and rescheduled again,” he said.
 “Not only does that cost money, but emotionally that is incredibly difficult for couples who want to have their special day."

-The speed at which new coronavirus infections cases have been rising has piled the pressure on Johnson to delay the reopening so more people can get vaccinated.
-Argar said 10 million second jabs would go into arms of people over the month, providing them with high protection against the delta variant.
+The speed at which new coronavirus infections have been rising has piled the pressure on Johnson to delay the reopening so more people can get vaccinated.
+Argar said 10 million second jabs would be administered over the month, providing recipients with high protection against the delta variant.

 Professor Andrew Hayward, an epidemiologist from University College London who is a member of a group advising the government, said removing remaining restrictions could “fan the flames” of rising infections.
 He compared the process to driving a car around a bend without knowing what was around the corner.